⚡Crypto Alert : Altcoins are up 28% in just last month! Unlock gains and start trading now - Click Here

 Dealing or no dealing desks – What do they mean?

-<a class=Forex brokers are classified into either dealing desks (DD) or no dealing desks (NDD)” />
+<a href=Forex brokers are classified into either dealing desks (DD) or no dealing desks (NDD)” />

 Forex brokers are classified into either dealing desks (DD) or no dealing desks (NDD)